Aerial view of Hong Kong International Airport

 Manila to Hong Kong Cebu Pacific Flight

-We bought our ticket, months in advance, for only P2,134 (round trip fare per person) during a seat sale promo from Cebu Pacific Airlines.
+We bought our ticket, months in advance, for only P2,134 (round trip fare per person) during a Cebu Pacific Promo.

 Cebu Pacific flies to Hong Kong 5 to 6 times daily.
 We chose their first flight at 5:40am, which arrived on time during our trip.
 We forgot to mention at the check-in counter to give us good window seats.
 We were seated near the wing, which blocked most of the view during the flight.
 Good thing the plane wasn’t full, I had the chance to transfer to a better window seat.